vishalmusale/Grokking-Modern-System-Design-Interview/System Design Web Crawler/Design of a Web Crawler/README.md

 Answer
 Assumption: Let’s assume that at any point, we have roughly one million URLs in the URL frontier to be crawled upon.

 Let’s calculate the size of the priority queue needed to store all of these URLs.
-Size\ of\ priority\ queue = 1\ million\ URLs \times 2048\ Bytes = 2.048\ GB
 Size of priority queue=1 million URLs×2048 Bytes=2.048 GB

 2.048 GB is a reasonable amount of space for a queue, indicating that we might not need to implement a distributed mechanism for the URL frontier.